 LTI are granted to reward directors and employees for their performance and to align their remuneration with the creation of shareholder wealth.
-5,000,000 Performance Rights, as described below and valued in note 17(c) were issued to each of prior directors Peter Main and Peter Batten in accordance with their service agreements and as approved by shareholders on 20 May 2021.
-The 5,000,000 Performance Rights issued to Mr Main ceased in December 2022 after his resignation in October 2022.
-The Board considered these Performance Rights an appropriate form of incentive because the issue of the Performance Rights sought to align directors' efforts with seeking share price growth and creation of shareholder value, while preserving cash and continuing to attract and maintain highly experienced and qualified Board members in a competitive market.
+The Board considers Share Options and Performance Rights an appropriate form of incentive because the issue of Performance Rights seeks to align directors' efforts with seeking share price growth and creation of shareholder value, while preserving cash and continuing to attract and maintain highly experienced and qualified Board members in a competitive market.